Gajol/Content/Fitness/SkiTechnique.md

   - beginner friendly (no need to push with poles, can stay low to help with balance), can use arms to simulate jogging, etc.

 Skate Skiing Basics
 - [Skating Skiing Getting Started](https://www.youtube.com/watch?v=5WVLk5suruI).
-Upright body, bend your knees, knee over a __flat__ ski, project body foward.
+Upright body, bend your knees, knee over a __flat__ ski, project body forward.
 Good description of [kick and how it is different from ice-skating](https://youtu.be/5WVLk5suruI?t=163)

 Classic Skiing